ydy1127/MuSiC/README.md

 Open the terminal and input `gmt music --help` to check the help information after entering the system.

 Note: See the https://github.com/genome/gms/wiki/Quick-VM-Tour for detailed operation process.

+### Compare the above three methods:

+1. Build genome source code using MuSiC, the installation process is complex due to the large number of dependencies.MuSiC is encapsulated in genome.
+Once the source code of genome is changed by the developers, there may be problems running MuSiC.However, this method occupies less memory and is compatible with various systems.

+2. Download and build GMS, which requires Ubuntu 12.04 as the system is very limited.But the installation process is simple.

+3. Directly download the mirror file of GMS, although the installation and deployment is the simplest, it takes up a lot of memory space.

+Several approaches have advantages and disadvantages.You can choose your own installation method according to your own requirements and hardware resources.